Charles E W Bean, Diaries, AWM38 3DRL 606/23/1 - December 1915 - Part 1

 Parties on last need to have only gt coats

-& packs- 1st to take some of these
+& packs- 1st need to take some of them

 2 Bn signallers w parties C3